villhei/elixirtut/elixir_web/app/chapters/high_order_functions.md

 We can start seeing the benefits of the pipe operator here `|>`.
 The first step is to extract the names from the persons in people using `map/2`, then we use `filter/2` to check if the name contains the string `"Ruohonen"`, after which we split it to two parts with the `String.split/2`, drop the tail using `hd/1` on the split values and finally use `reduce/3` to reduce the result to a string.

-Piping is by no means limited to the functions from the `Enum` module and you can use it any time you need to pass the result of the previous function as the first argument to the next function.
+The use of the pipe `|>` operator is by no means limited to the functions from the `Enum` module.
+You can use it any time you need to pass the result of the previous function as the first argument to the next function.